 There are 15 members in the U.N.
 Security Council; 10 that are voted in for two-year terms by the General Assembly to represent different regions and 5 that are permanent members.
 The permanent members are those victors of WWII: The U.K., The U.S., Russia, formerly the U.S.S.R., China, and France.
 These permanent members were and are the reason for the council’s inefficiency.
 In the Security Council, a permanent member has veto power over any resolution brought before the Council, meaning that a single permanent member could defeat any resolution that it disliked regardless of the number of ‘yes’ votes received.
 During the Cold War, the U.S. and the U.S.S.R. were at irreconcilable odds and, as permanent members, each of them had veto power to defeat any proposal that would benefit the other.
 This relegated the U.N. to smaller tasks as the two superpowers settled most things bilaterally, e.g. the Cuban Missile Crisis, and as the numbers of the General Assembly swelled with impoverished and undeveloped nations in the 60’s, their mission became less focused on their original goal of peacekeeping and more focused on economic and social development.

 With the fall of the U.S.S.R. and the end of the Cold War, the U.N. donned a renewed focus on their primary peacekeeping objective and the Security Council broke out of its perpetual deadlock.
 The next decade of action was a mixed bag of results, with both great victories and terrible defeats.
 Peacekeeping missions oversaw post-Apartheid elections in South Africa and the first elections following the fall of the Khmer Rouge, but they also failed in Bosnia, Somalia, and in the prevention of the tragedy in Rawanda.
-The discussion of whether these conflicting results balance out or whether one outweighs the other is a personal and nonconstructive, but knowing the cost of the results is important to both sides.
+The discussion of whether these conflicting results balance out or whether one outweighs the other is a personal and nonconstructive one, but knowing the cost of the results is important to both sides.

 The amount of money given to the world body by the United States is impossible to fully calculate.
 Of the overall regular budget, the U.S. contributes the maximum amount allowed by U.N. regulations, 22%, which is more than the combined contributions of 178 of the 193 members.
 The next closest country in this section is Japan who contributes 9.7%, followed by China at 7.9% and Germany at 6.4%.
 After that, there is no country above 5%.
 The Peacekeeping budget is an entirely separate area.
 The U.S. pays 28.7% of that budget which is almost three times the second highest contributor, China at 10.3%.
 These two budget areas combine for a total of nearly 3 billion dollars in cost for the U.S.; however, that is not our country’s total contribution.
 These two areas comprise the “assessed contributions” of the U.S., which are the taxes placed on the U.S. in proportion to their national income, but beyond that the U.S. makes “voluntary contributions,” which are undisclosed amounts of money given to various organizations within the U.N. bureaucracy.
 This was not always the case.
 Until 2010, the State department was required to report all the money that went to the U.N.
 That year, the U.S. payed 2.7 billion in assessed contributions, but 7.7 billion in total, meaning that the U.S. voluntarily payed 5 billion extra dollars to the U.N.
 Since then, the government has had no requirement to report what money is flowing into what part of the U.N., and considering the former administration’s favorable position on the U.N., it would be fair to assume that the voluntary contributions grew substantially.
-These undisclosed contributions could explain why the budget of the State Department in the last year of the mandatory reports, 2010, was $16.4 billion and in the last year of the Obama Administration, 2016, grew by over 3x to $50.3 billion.
+These undisclosed contributions could explain why the budget of the State Department in the last year of the mandatory reports, 2010, was $16.4 billion and in the last year of the Obama Administration, 2016, ballooned by over three times that to $50.3 billion.
 If the organization had an entirely stellar record of action, this would be a justifiable cost, but, as briefly stated above, that is far from the case.
 In fact, in recent years, the problems appear to be growing more frequent and more troubling.

 On January 12, 2010, a massive magnitude-7 earthquake decimated Haiti, striking just west of the capital of Port-au-Prince.
 The human and structural destruction were immense and the U.N. rightly sent aid to the already needy region.
 They sent their Peacekeepers and aid workers and were doing a good job, but a new threat was discovered among the people.
 A severe cholera outbreak, a disease absent from the island since the 1960’s, appeared in the displaced populous and spread quickly, infecting over 200,000 within the first year.
 The source of the disease was not immediately apparent, but it was soon found that the Artibonite River was infected.
 The investigation was focused and rumors soon spread that a U.N. camp of Nepalese Peacekeepers on a tributary of that river was not following proper protocol for wastewater disposal.
 The U.N. immediately pushed back against the claims and said that they had complete confidence in the protocols of the camp.
 The next day, an AP reporter visited the camp and witnessed major discrepancies between the statement and reality.
 There were water tests being taken, active maintenance on waste pipes, and obvious problems.
 The U.N. still denied culpability.
 Later in the year, the specific strain of cholera was identified and its origin was found to be from South Asia, yet the U.N. did not claim responsibility.
 It was not until December of 2016, after a sluggish response to the outbreak that helped it spread, after Hurricane Matthew caused a resurgence of the disease in October 2016, and after hundreds of thousands of infections and over 10,000 deaths, that the U.N. issued a tepid apology for not doing enough to stop the spread of the disease.
 The apology was carefully prepared by lawyers to ensure that the organization could not be held accountable due to their fear of class action lawsuits, which they had already seen and defeated with a diplomatic immunity defense.